High Priests of America

 “The knife is new.”
 Ixtli smirked and licked his lips.

 The cues were crystal clear.
-Blaze watched for a moment longer, intrigued, as he remembered that day in the market and the show the priest put on for others.
-He had been watching Ixtli for a while and the way he eyed other men when he thought nobody was watching was quite a dead giveaway as well.
-Blaze discarded the knife into a dark corner of the room, feeling Ixtli momentarily stiffen and then relax again in his grip.
-Blaze supposed this form of dialogue could be some solution to their situation.
-A means to a more relaxed conversation later.
-His free hand came up, and his fingers slowly stroked the priest’s throat where the knife had been before.
+Blaze watched for a moment longer, intrigued, as he remembered that day in the market and the show the priest put on for the onlookers.
+He had been watching Ixtli for a while, and the way he eyed other men when he thought nobody was looking, was quite a dead giveaway as well.

-Ixtli drew in a shaky breath.
-He leaned into the touch and rubbed his jaw against Blaze’s hand.
-The high priest gripped that jaw and turned Ixtli’s face to him.
-It was not his usual way of dealing with things, but so be it.
-He scrutinized the younger priest for a moment.
-Ixtli was… devouring him with his eyes.
-Blaze arched an incredulous eyebrow at him.
-He had not remembered anyone ever giving him this sort of look.
+The observation cost him.
 Ixtli used the high priest’s momentary surprise to wring his hands free and rise to his feet, slipping out of his grasp much like a snake.
-Then he lurched forward at him, and seeing no weapons, this time Blaze let him close.
+Then he lurched at him, and seeing no weapons, this time Blaze let him close.

 Ixtli peered into his eyes, the lilac glow reflecting in his own.
 He appeared fascinated for a moment, then wrapped his arms around Blaze’s neck and kissed him again.
-His nails scratched Blaze’s back, then his fingers caressed the back of his neck and again clawed his hair.
+His nails scratched the high priest’s back, then his fingers caressed the back of his neck and again clawed his hair.
 Ixtli was kissing him like he was drowning, and only Blaze’s mouth could give him the air he needed to survive, he seemed to forget to breathe and now and then gasped like a man truly going under.
 Finally, he withdrew from the kiss and glanced down between their bodies, pleased to see his kisses had the desired effect on the supervising high priest.
 Leering, Ixtli knelt before Blaze and took him into his mouth.
 Then Blaze knew it was not only kisses that Ixtli had mastered.

 Ixtli pulled away after a while just to smirk up at him.
-“Now, this night is not going as you expected, is it?”
-He mocked Blaze with his own words and went back to pleasuring him.
+“Now, this night is not going as you expected, is it?” he mocked Blaze with his own words and went back to pleasuring him.

 “Indeed.
 I expected it to go much worse,” the high priest admitted.
 “With one of us dying, perhaps.
 I am glad it will not be necessary.”
 His fingers caressed the other priest’s face as he watched Ixtli satisfy him.
-One of Ixtli’s hands disappeared out of sight, undoing the loincloth, but rather than wielding a hidden knife, it came up empty and slick with something that the young priest rubbed between his buttocks.
+One of Ixtli’s hands disappeared out of sight, undoing his loincloth, but rather than wielding a hidden knife, it came up empty and slick with something that the young priest rubbed between his own buttocks.

 Ixtli licked his lips.
 “No, it’s the antidote.”